lightblub/xenon/doc/intro.md

-# The Xenon Programming Language
+# Intro

 Xenon is an open source, statically typed functional programming language with a strong emphasis on defining _specific_ types for absolutely everything.
+It may also be referred to as Xe.

 ```xe
 type Age(n: Int) {